 Step Three – What to take with you to the appointment

 Take your passport with you and the notary will prepare the poder document there and then, and also provide a certified copy of your passport.
-From the 1st of January 2021, a poder for a UK passport holder will need to be accompanied by a notarised copy of EVERY page of the passport.
-This is standard practice for third country nationals.
+A poder for a UK passport holder will need to be accompanied by a notarised copy of EVERY page of the passport (standard practice for third country nationals).

 Step Four – Pass the documents to your representative